OpenMoonRay/openmoonray-docs/docs/moonray/cameras/BakeCamera.md

         default:

-        <p>Use this option to supply your own normals that are used when computing ray directions.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Use this option to supply your own normals that are used when computing ray directions.
 Without this option, normals are computed from the geometry and do not take into account any material applied normal mapping.</p>

     <h3>normal_map_space</h3>